 Also, I never saw traffic through UA, even though it looks like it should be a good route to WU.
 Any idea why?

-#14 Updated by John DeHart about 3 years ago
+#14 Updated by John DeHart over 3 years ago

 Yes, I was connected to WU.